wp-plugins/user-registration-aide/readme.txt

 Tags: user, registration, field, register, Facebook, extra fields, profile, anti-spam, login message, login image, custom login css, admin, user management, membership, members, password change, password strength, password
 Requires at least: 3.2
 Tested up to: 4.0
-Stable tag: 1.5.0.1
+Stable tag: 1.5.0.2

-Adds new fields and requites new users to register additional fields (such as first name and last name) or any new field you wish to add.
+Adds new fields and requires new users to register additional fields (such as first name and last name) or any new field you wish to add.

 Note: WordPress 3.2 or higher is required due to new error handling procedures.